rt-net/stack-chan/firmware/mods/README.md

 - [cheerup_ws](./cheerup_ws/): WebSocket version

 ## Mimic: Manekko mimicing stack chan.
-- You will require 2 Stack-chan unit.
+- You will require 2 Stack-chan units.
 ![manekko_stackchan](../docs/images/mimic.gif)
 - [mimic_main](./mimic_main/): the one the user runs
 - [mimic_follow](./mimic_follow/): The one that mimics the user.